jamalahmedmaaz/osj-code/april-2012/article.md

     *Main> :info Name
     type Name = (FirstName, LastName)       -- Defined at types.hs:3:6-9

-The `:info` command allows us to dereference the type alias to type it was defined against.
+The `:info` command allows us to dereference the type alias to the type it was defined against.

 Type synonyms _do not_ introduce new types, they are just aliases.
-The main use for synonyms is to group types together into a frequently used structure, such as with the `Name` type.
+Synonyms are useful for grouping types together into a frequently used structure, such as with the `Name` type.

 One interesting point to note here is that `String` is actually a type synonym itself: